Lufthansa Group in Romania - figures and plans on 2013

 At first glance everything is fine, the prospects are good, things are moving in the right direction.
 In 2011, Lufthansa Group, which includes Lufthansa, Austrian Airlines, SWISS and Germanwings, has transported over 100 million passengers and has operated over 1 million flights globally.
 In 2012, the German group carried with 2.4% more passengers, but operated with 1.6% fewer flights.
 Theoretically, this can be translated by an efficient operation.

-Lufthansa Group Romania is doing very well.
-In 2012, Lufthansa airline transported over 770 000 passengers, with 12% more than 2011.
-Austrian Airlines and SWISS together carried over 530 000 passengers.
-Lufthansa, Austrian Airlines and SWISS operated 328 weekly flights to and from Romania, linking the hubs of Frankfurt, Berlin, Munich, Dusseldorf, Vienna and Zurich to the airports of Bucharest, Cluj, Sibiu, Iasi and Timisoara.
-The transport capacity on the Otopeni - Berlin / Vienna / Zurich and Sibiu - Munich routes increased by 20%.
+Lufthansa Group it is very good in Romania as well.
+In 2012, Lufthansa carried more than 770 passengers, 000% more than in 12.
+Austrian Airlines and SWISS together carried more than 2011 passengers.
+Lufthansa, Austrian Airlines and SWISS operated 530 weekly flights to and from Romania, connecting the hubs of Frankfurt, Berlin, Munich, Dusseldorf, Vienna and Zurich to airports in Bucharest, Cluj, Sibiu, Iasi and Timisoara.
+Transport capacity on the routes Otopeni - Berlin / Vienna / Zurich and Sibiu - Munich has increased by 000%.

-introduction of direct flights Berlin - Bucharest operated by Lufthansa, but also the increase of the frequencies on certain already existing routes led to this important growth of the Lufthansa group in our country, reaching a market share of 26%.
-The development of operations in Romania will also continue in 2013 with the reintroduction of seasonal flights Bucharest - Frankfurt and Sibiu - Munich, starting with 1 April 2013.
-An important strategic move also concerns the Germanwings, but about this in a separate article.
+introduction direct flights from Berlin to Bucharest operated by Lufthansa, but also the increase of frequencies on certain already existing routes led to this important increase of the Lufthansa group in our country, reaching a market share of 26%.
+The development of operations in Romania will continue in 2013 with the reintroduction of seasonal flights Bucharest - Frankfurt and Sibiu - Munich, starting with April 1, 2013.
+An important strategic move also belongs to Germanwings, but about this in a separate article.